After HCG Diet To Do List

+What about after HCG diet?
 This is where most people blow it.
 The first 3 weeks after taking HCG are crucial.
+Long-term weight management after that is the goal.
 Failing to follow certain guidelines will add weight back again.
 Here is what you must do.

 The After HCG Diet To Do list begins after the HCG phase concludes.
 The last day of the HCG phase is the third day in a row of not taking the hormone, also called the hormone washout period.